 Ammunition for clay targets: You are advised to shoot target ammo at trap and skeet.
 Most hunting loads are too heavy and recoil can be a problem.
-Trap is best shot with #7 ½ or #8.
+Trap is best shot with #7½ or #8.
 Skeet is usually shot with #9 but #8 is often used.
-Shot larger than 7 ½ is not effective for trap and skeet and is discouraged on these ranges.
+Shot larger (a lower number) than #7½ is not effective for trap and skeet and is discouraged on these ranges.

 When you finish shooting clay targets: Return the release to the house.

-For Trap: Decock the throwing arm on each trap and then turn the pump off.
+For Trap: Decock the throwing arm on each trap and turn OFF the pump.

 Refill the carousel for the next shooter.
-Break down the target boxes and take them to the dumpster near the fields.
+Completely break down the target boxes to flatten them and take them to the dumpster near the fields.
 Pick up your hulls.
 Fill in the log book at the field where you were shooting.
-Deposit your payment in the drop box at that field or remember to mail your payment to the Club PO Box and mark it either trap or skeet.
-Pay for trap rounds and skeet rounds separately.
+Deposit your payment in the drop box at that field.
+Pay for Trap rounds and Skeet rounds separately.
 Do not combine payment for both ranges.
 Trap and skeet fees are kept separate for Club accounting.
 You, your spouse, and dependents pay club rate for clay targets; guests are charged more.
 NOTE: Members will be charged for their non-paying guests' rounds at the current guest rate.

-Patterning Shotguns - There is a pattern board next to the #3 high house on the Skeet Range.
+Patterning Shotguns - There is a pattern board next to the #3 high house on the Skeet Range, and to the east of trap field #6.
 DO NOT pattern shotguns on the Utility Range.

-These rules have been enacted to ensure the safety of all members.
+These rules have been enacted to ensure the safety of all members and their guests.